daostack/common-web/packages/common-firebase/README.md

 This repository contains code for the firebase backend of the project.

-# Documentation

-To see the endpoint documentation you can click [here](https://documenter.getpostman.com/view/5095300/TVemAUcq)

 # Quick start for developers

 - clone the repository